 University of Maryland — Medicine Institute for Neuroscience Discovery

 Kahlert Institute for Addiction Medicine

-I study the genetic causes and biological mechanisms of neuropsychiatric disorders, using human genetics, systems biology, and stem cells.
-Systems genetics combines statistical genetics with network biology to discover mechanisms for complex traits, powered by exponential rises in genomic data.
+I study the genetic causes and biological mechanisms of brain disorders, using human genetics, functional genomics, stem cells, and translational studies.
+Ongoing studies apply these techniques to neuropsychiatric disorders, substance use disorders, brain injury, and neurodegeneration.
 The long-term goals of these studies are to gain insight into the regulation of brain function and to enable the development of more precise diagnostics and therapies.
 I joined the faculty of the University of Maryland School of Medicine in September, 2016, following postdoctoral fellowships at the Institute for Systems Biology in Seattle, Washington, where I worked with Leroy Hood and Nathan Price, and at the University of California, Berkeley. where I worked with Kristin Scott.
 I completed my doctoral work in the laboratory of Gene Robinson at the University of Illinois in Urbana-Champaign, where I studied molecular mechanisms of honey bee social behavior.